Sales Tax

 MIT DLCIs are responsible for paying the tariffs for shipments from international locations.
 When/where possible, MIT strongly recommends sourcing items from vendors that can/will ship from within the U.S.

 Some goods may be exempt from tariffs.
 VPF recommends first contacting Watchpoint to understand exemptions that may be available or applicable to you.
-This may include, but not be limited to, laboratory and research scientific instruments or apparatus that cannot otherwise be sourced from within the U.S., for which DLCIs may submit a Request for Duty-Free Entry of Scientific Equipment and Apparatus Exemption Form.
+This may include, but not be limited to, laboratory and research scientific instruments or apparatus that cannot otherwise be sourced from within the U.S., for which DLCIs may submit a Request for Duty-Free Entry of Scientific Equipment and Apparatus Exemption Form to the address for U.S. Customs and Border Protection on the form.

-Laboratory and research scientific instruments or apparatus that cannot otherwise be sourced from within the U.S. may be eligible for an exemption.
-DLCIs may submit a Request for Duty-Free Entry of Scientific Equipment and Apparatus Exemption Form.
-As noted above, VPF recommends first contacting Watchpoint for questions regarding available exemptions.
-When completed, mail your application to the address for U.S. Customs and Border Protection on the form.
+Some goods may be exempt from tariffs.
+VPF recommends first contacting Watchpoint to understand exemptions that may be available or applicable to you.
+This may include, but not be limited to, laboratory and research scientific instruments or apparatus that cannot otherwise be sourced from within the U.S., for which DLCIs may submit a completed Request for Duty-Free Entry of Scientific Equipment and Apparatus Exemption Form to the address for U.S. Customs and Border Protection on the form.

 Contact your cost object owner(s) or DLCI Director of Finance and Administration to discuss any budgeting needs.